By Bret Piatt

 Mobile Phone Operator – Provider of cellular phone service, which now almost always includes internet data access as well.

 Tier 1 Network Provider – Operator of the main core of the internet backbone.

 Internet Exchange Point – Data center where internet backbone connections are made between ISPs and backbone network providers.

 Content Delivery Network (CDN) – Service used by internet applications to cache and deliver site content quickly to users.

 Website Operator (aka.
-Hosting Provider) – Infrastucture business who runs servers used to power internet web based applications.
+Hosting Provider) – Infrastucture business who runs servers used to power internet web-based applications.

 Website Owner – This is a broad category that includes most businesses worldwide today (ex.
-Jungle Disk is a Website Owner of www.jungledisk.com]).
+Jungle Disk is a website owner of www.jungledisk.com).

-While the FCC ruling created a media storm the information ISPs will now be allowed to gather is already being collected and sold by other busineses in the internet ecosystem.
+While the FCC ruling created a media storm, the information ISPs will now be allowed to gather is already being collected and sold by other businesses in the internet ecosystem.
 The ruling is not creating a net new loss of consumer privacy.
 It does have the impact to shift who profits from collecting your information.
 My next post will dive in and detail the types of information being collected and which companies in the categories above have access to it.